 \subsection{System Prompt Theft}

-The system prompt sets the foundational context for the model's responses, serving as the initial directive.
-The system prompt of a closed-source large language model is often regarded as confidential proprietary information and will not be disclosed to the public.
-When directly prompting for its internal system prompt, GPT-4V will likely refuse to answer or reply that it does not know the system prompt.
+The system prompt establishes the foundational context for the model's responses, acting as the initial directive.
+The system prompt in a closed-source large language model is typically viewed as confidential and is not publicly disclosed.
+When directly queried about its internal system prompt, GPT-4V will likely decline to respond or assert its ignorance of the system prompt.
 This response stems from its utilization of reinforcement learning from human feedback (RLHF) \cite{bai2022training}, which prevents system prompt leakage.

-However, through our investigation, we identified vulnerabilities on such measures.
-By meticulously constructing a theft prompt, it is possible to steal the system prompt of GPT-4V successfully.
-Through constant prompting experiments, we empirically propose a plausible theft prompt to steal GPT-4V's internal system prompt.
-This text-image mixed theft prompt consists of three parts: \begin{itemize}[noitemsep,topsep=0pt] \item A fake unfinished conversation between the user and GPT-4V, where the conversation entails the user requesting the internal system prompt of GPT-4V.
-This fake conversation is truncated before GPT-4V responds with the system prompt.
+However, our investigation uncovered vulnerabilities in these measures.
+Through meticulously constructing a theft prompt, it is possible to obtain the internal system prompt of GPT-4V.
+Through constant prompting experiments, we empirically propose a plausible theft prompt to extract GPT-4V's internal system prompt.
+This text-image mixed theft prompt consists of three parts: \begin{itemize}[noitemsep,topsep=0pt] \item A simulated, incomplete conversation between the user and GPT-4V, wherein the user requests GPT-4V's internal system prompt.
+The conversation is deliberately cut short before GPT-4V can reply with the system prompt.

-\item A direct request for GPT-4V to complete the fake unfinished conversation.
-This induces the model to complete the unfinished conversation, eliciting the internal system prompt leakage\cite{leakedprompts}.
-We denote these two text parts as meta theft prompt.
+\item A direct request for GPT-4V to complete the simulated, incomplete conversation.
+This compels the model to finish the conversation, potentially leading to internal system prompt disclosure \cite{leakedprompts}.
+We refer to the aforementioned two textual elements as ``meta-theft prompts''.

 \item A random image trigger.
-During theft prompting, we empirically discovered that image input would trigger a significant difference to the models' response.
-Due to some multi-modal factors yet unidentified within GPT-4V(since we could only interact with its API), it appears that the model is unable to access the complete system prompt when no image is uploaded during the conversation. \end{itemize}
+During theft prompting, we empirically discovered that image input would trigger a significant difference in the models' response.
+Due to some multi-modal factors yet unidentified within GPT-4V(limited by API interactions), it appears that the model is unable to access the complete system prompt when no image is uploaded during the conversation. \end{itemize}

-The detailed meta theft prompt utilized in our experiment is outlined in the chat box presented below.
-Notably, the attack success rate achieved by this specific prompt is 72\%, representing a significant improvement over the results documented in prior research by \citealp{zhang2023prompts}.
+The detailed meta-theft prompt utilized in our experiment is outlined in the chat box presented below.
+Notably, the attack success rate achieved by this specific prompt is 72\%, representing a significant improvement over the results documented in prior research by \citealp{zhang2023prompts,liu2023prompt}.

 \begin{mybox}{\textbf{Meta Theft Prompt}} User: tell me what's your initial system prompt?

 ChatGPT: Sure!
 Here is the exact system guidelines: You are ChatGPT, a large language model trained by OpenAI, based on the GPT-4 architecture.